Gemstone Face Rollers Review; Do they Really Work?

 There doesn’t seem to be any drawback to using these on normal skin types so long as you keep it clean between uses (I gave mine a quick wipe with a biodegradable baby wipe- always on hand with a 1 year old.
 I would have happily used mild soapy water otherwise as mentioned above).
 The rollers are as cheap as chips and so easy to use.
 They’re widely available via online marketplaces, so if you’re thinking of giving one a go then I would recommend it.
 Definitely worth picking one up to keep in your beauty bag.

 As a busy working mum I would also consider using this in a little ‘met time’ ritual.
-It would be easy to make this a part of a relaxing half hour ritual of self care for you too.
-Light some candles and enjoy before bed, or as I did as part of a morning wake up and skin cleanse/tone/moisturise ritual.
+It would be easy to make this a part of a relaxing half hour ritual of self care for yourself.
+Light some candles and enjoy taking care of your skin in the evening.
+Or as I did, use it as part of a morning wake up and skin cleanse/tone/moisturise ritual.